amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Context-sensitive rule application and machine learning
 -------------------------------------------------------

 Many rules may apply better to some kinds of documents than others.
-For example, in most cases "extendible" will be conventionally preferable to "extensible"; in software development the opposite is likely to be the case.
+For example, in most cases "extendable" will be conventionally preferable to "extensible"; in software development the opposite is likely to be the case.
 Applying these rules without consideration of the document context will introduce false positives in a systematic fashion.
 We have often avoided those rules, as they guarantee an increase in the number of false positives.

 In the sense that a riskier rule is one with a higher false-positive rate, context sensitive rules are necessarily riskier than non-context sensitive rules.
 To see why, consider that if a rule introduced many false positives across all contexts it would not be included in Proselint.
 For rules that do not produce many false positives across contexts, there is no reason to make them context specific.
 The only reason to include context specific rule applications is if there are some contexts in which a rule produces higher false-positive rates than in other contexts.
 If those false-positive rates were low enough to not be excluded by the context insensitive version, their net false positive rate would only be lower, meaning it would certainly be included in the basic Proselint rule set (excluding it from candidacy as a context sensitive rule).
 Accordingly, introducing a rule that *should* be context sensitive, but without the appropriate context sensitivity, will guarantee an increased false positive rate.

 We can silence rules that we detect as irrelevant due to context, we can predict whether a rule should be silenced.
 This allows including a greater variety of rules without introducing false positives.
 One example of this in practice is our "50's" detector, which identifies whether a document's topic includes the artist "50 cent".
 Were the topic not detected we would identify "50's" as a improperly giving a decade an apostrophe, if the "50 cent" topic is detected the rule is silenced.

 However, the "50 cent" topic detector was developed using the rest of Proselint, developed by hand in the fashion of expert knowledge systems research :cite:`jackson1986introduction`.
 Generalizing this ability will be crucial to safely growing Proselint error coverage.
 Machine learning techniques for identifying the topic (or mixture of topics) that apply at any point in a document (e.g., topic models :cite:`blei2009topic`) will be have to be incorporated.
-Once incorporated, generalising this to hierarchical, nonparametric topic models will enable taking document sub-structure into account as a type of context :cite:`blei2010nested`.
+Once incorporated, generalizing this to hierarchical, nonparametric topic models will enable taking document sub-structure into account as a type of context :cite:`blei2010nested`.

 Improved self-evaluation procedure
 ----------------------------------